 The Department of Education has provided a document that provides additional information about the EFC Formula.

 The Student Financial Aid Office attempts to process your financial aid documents in a timely manner to allow you opportunity to review your aid and accept your awards prior to the beginning of each academic year.
 However, some factors may prevent a quick processing time:

 Typically, our office begins processing financial aid award packages for the upcoming academic year in mid-March.

-Once the Central Financial Aid Office has received a processed FAFSA, we will send a notification letter to you with instructions on your next step.
+Once the Student Financial Aid Office has received a processed FAFSA, we will send a notification letter to you with instructions on your next step.
 This letter will include your Regent University Genisys/Student ID, a temporary PIN (if you are a new student), and a list of your satisfied and unsatisfied requirements.
 You can also look in Genisys to determine what requirements are still outstanding.
-Once in Genisys, click on the following menu items: Financial Aid -> Eligibility -> Financial Aid Requirements -> Select Aid Year.
+Once in Genisys, click on the following menu items: Financial Aid -> Select Aid Year -> Step 2: Financial Aid Requirements.